National Disability Insurance Scheme

 When does the Taxi Subsidy Safety Net finish?

-Until 30 June 2018, Taxi Subsidy members aged between 4-11 and 29-34 who become NDIS participants will also be able to continue to use their existing Taxi Subsidy program smartcards.
+Until 30 June 2019, Taxi Subsidy members who are or become NDIS participants will also be able to continue to use their existing Taxi Subsidy program smartcards.

 What are the terms of using the temporary Safety Net Taxi Smartcard?